rolux/nanojpeg/readme.md

             - Encode 1 DC coefficient (Huffman)
             - Encode 63 AC coefficients (Huffman/RLE)
             - Add DC and AC coefficients to scan data
+        - If restart interval reached:
+            - Pad scan data with 1-bits to next full byte
+            - Add restart marker to scan data
-- Pad the scan data with 1 bits to the next full byte
+- Pad scan data with 1-bits to next full byte
-- In the scan data, insert null bytes after FF bytes
 - Write markers, metadata segments and scan data

 An MCU (Minimum Coded Unit) is a group of blocks covering the same image area.